0xadri/notes-js/__html.md

 -------------------------------------------------------

-# CSS Display property - inline & block elements
+# CSS `display` property - `inline` & `block` elements

-HTML elements have a default value for their display property to either block or inline.
+HTML elements have a default value for their display property to either `block` or `inline`.

 > display: inline;

 Inline elements are displayed one after another.
 Inline elements do not create a line break before or after them.

-Width on inline elements have no effect.
+Width on `inline` elements have no effect.

-Top & bottom margin & padding have no "regular" effect on inline elements.
-Instead of "moving" itself & elements around the inline element, that top & bottom padding/margin just causes borders and background to overlap elements above and below the inline element.
+Top & bottom `margin` & `padding` have no "regular" effect on inline elements.
+Instead of "moving" itself & elements around the `inline` element, that top & bottom padding/margin just causes borders and background to overlap elements above and below the inline element.

 > display: block;